Three-Point Contest: Rules

 In this contest, participants attempt to make as many three-point field goals as possible from five positions behind the three-point line in one minute.
 Players begin shooting from one corner of the court, and move from station to station along the three-point arc until they reach the other corner.
 At each shooting station is a rack with five basketballs.
 Out of the five balls, four are worth one point (the standard orange Wilson game balls) and the fifth one (a red/white/blue ABA-style ball; often nicknamed the "money ball") is worth two points.
 The goal of this contest is to score as many points as possible within one minute.
 A perfect score used to be 30 points.
 Since the 2014 contest, a rack consisting only of "money balls" has been added, and can be placed on any of the 5 spots of the player's choice, bringing up the maximum possible score to 34 points.
-In the 2020 contest, two additional Mountain Dew shots were placed on each side of the top of the key, worth three points each.
+In the 2020 contest, two additional shots were placed on each side of the top of the key, worth three points each.
 This increased the maximum possible score to 40, and the time limit was increased from 60 to 70 seconds.

 In the qualifying round, each player has a chance to score as many points as possible.
 The three players with the top scores advance to the finals.
 The final round is played in the same way as the qualifying round, but players shoot according to the ascending order of their first-round scores.
 In each round, the shots and the score are confirmed by the referee and the television instant replay system.
 The final round will be shot in reverse direction (left to right corner for a left-handed shooter and vice versa).
 In the case of a tie, multiple extra rounds of 30 seconds (1 minute in the final) are played to determine the winner.